 More dangerous still are a class of phishing messages known as ‘spear phishing’.
-These messages target specific people and organisations, and may contain information that is true to make them appear more authentic.
+These messages target specific people in organisations, like the business owner, receptionist, finance or payroll manager, and may contain information about the organisation or recipient to make them appear more authentic.

 These messages can be extremely difficult to detect – even for trained professionals – as they catch people with their guard down.

 For example, you might get a message that appears to be from your own company’s IT help desk asking you to click on a link and change your password because of a new policy – would you click the link?